Back to Skills & Talents

 How do you adapt a menu when kitchen equipment fails unexpectedly?

 They started rewriting the menu on a whiteboard, item by item.
 All oven-dependent dishes were scrapped.
 They improved their charcuterie, piling on more artisanal cheeses and house-made pickles, presenting it as a substantial main course.
 They turned their prepped salad ingredients into elaborate mains with grilled halloumi or quickly pan-seared chicken from the induction hobs.
 They even came up with a "Deconstructed Shepherd's Pie" – rich lamb mince, usually topped with baked mash, was kept warm in a bain-marie, served with a separate pot of creamy mash and crispy fried onions.
 Everything plated without ever seeing an oven.
 Desserts, mostly cold or needing minimal heat, stayed mostly as planned.
-This wasn't a compromise; it was a 'curated, special edition' menu, born out of necessity but executed with real flair.
+This wasn't a compromise; it was a curated, special edition menu, born out of necessity but executed with real flair.

 What is the best way to communicate a service problem to your customers?